FernandoCassioDev/FernandoCassioDev/README.md

 ---

-Hello there!
+Hello!
 I’m Fernando from São Paulo, Brazil.
-I have a degree in Systems Analysis and Development, and I also enjoy learning about infosec and pentesting. 👨‍💻
+I have degrees in Systems Development and Cyber Defense, and I enjoy learning about Cloud Computing and Computational Architecture. 👨‍💻

 ---